TULINELAO/Apps-created/README.md

 # Apps-created
-Garage app was built using React Native and
+Garage app was built using React Native

-the Point of Sale was built in Java
+The Point of Sale was built in Java